Monday, September 15, 2025

 ABOUT

-O'HARA BUSINESS STRATEGIES!
+O'HARA BUSINESS STRATEGIES, LLC.!

 The late Stephen R. Covey, in his classic book, "The 7 Habits of Highly Effective People" captured the strategic mindset with his "Begin with the End in Mind" and "Put First Things First" habits.